 Keep Your Eyes on Jesus and Walk on the Waves

 When we get a bad report, when life hands us trials and struggles (and it will), when we feel alone and wonder how we will ever get through the day, walk on the waves.
-Keep your eyes on Jesus and go to Him and He will give you peace in the midst of the storm.
+Keep your eyes on Jesus, the perfecter of our faith and go to Him and He will give you peace in the midst of the storm.

 He is standing in the storm with his arms outstretched calling you to walk to Him, you just need to keep your eyes on Him and off the storm.
 He will handle the storms in life.
 He will calm the wind and waves.
-And when it seems He doesn’t, you just need to worry about keeping your eyes on Him and like Peter walks on water when he kept his eyes on his Messiah, you will walk through your storm with your eyes on Him.
+And when it seems He doesn’t, you just need to worry about keeping your eyes on Him and like the moment Peter walks on water when he kept his eyes on the wonderful face of our Messiah, you will walk through your storm with your eyes on Him.

 The problem may not disappear.
 The turmoil might worsen for a time.
 But God has it under control and He is working in the midst of the storm!

 We don’t see what He does and we don’t know what He knows.

 When my husband and I went through the storm where he was looking for a new job and every door seemed to slam shut, we could have looked at the waves.

 And I won’t tell you there weren’t times we glanced at them for a moment, but then we lifted our eyes up and saw God doing an amazing thing!

 What we thought was the worst time in our lives turned out to be the absolute best!
 When we focused on the waves we felt like we were sinking.
 When we looked up to keep our eyes on our Messiah, we saw the amazing, wonderful things He was doing.

 Watch Jesus and be a wave walker and find peace in the midst of the storm!
 Keep your eyes on Jesus!